Bushido

 |

-In addition to Bushido Blade's single player Story Mode, the contains a
+In addition to Bushido Blade's single player Story mode, the contains a

 2-Player Versus Mode, Practice Mode, and a pretty interesting

-one after another.
-I personally enjoyed this mode just as much, if not more than
+particular mode just as much, if not more than

-the main modes of the game.
+the other main modes of the game.
+This "Survival"-like mode was a

 generally "pretty" and immersive for the time, do appear very